krisfragata/krisfragata/README.md

 - 👋 Hi, I’m @krisfragata
-- 👀 I’m interested in **building interactive web (and maybe one day mobile) applications that help inspire creativity and productivity.**
+- 👀 I’m interested in **building interactive web and mobile applications that help inspire creativity and productivity.**
 - 🌱 I’m currently learning **React.js**, **server-side js**, **node.js,** and sharpening my skills in **vanilla javascript** and **html/css**
 - 💞️ I’m looking to collaborate on **web development projects**
 - 📫 How to reach me @kristinnefragata@outlook.com